1/3

 The BACP definition of counselling/psychotherapy states: "Counselling and psychotherapy are umbrella terms that cover a range of talking therapies.
 They are delivered by trained practitioners who work with people over a short or long term to help them bring about effective change and/or enhance their wellbeing."

-No one should ever be alone with their worries because there is always someone at the end of the phone.
-When in crisis call the Samaritans freephone +44 116 123 www.samaritans.org If you’re feeling suicidal please tell someone and get help.
+Call the Samaritans freephone +44 116 123 www.samaritans.org If you’re feeling suicidal please tell someone and get help.
 The following NHS link contains important guidelines www.nhs.uk/conditions/suicide

 PAPYRUS operates HOPELINEUK, a suicide prevention helpline staffed by professionals trained in ASIST (Applied Suicide Intervention Skills Training).

-HOPELINEUK advisers want to work with young people to understand why these thoughts of suicide might be present.
-They also want to provide young people with a safe space to talk through anything happening in their life that could be impacting on their ability to stay safe.
-The helpline is available for anyone concerned that a young person could be thinking of suicide.
+HOPELINEUK advisers work with young people to understand why these thoughts of suicide might be present.
+They also provide young people with a safe space to talk through anything happening in their life that could be impacting on their ability to stay safe.

 Call 0800 068 4141